NillionNetwork/nillion-docs/docs/learn/blind-modules.md

 ```

-Like SecretVault and SecretDataAnalytics, this SDK can be accessed via an easy-to-use RESTful API that allows users to run inference using supported models.
+The nilAI Blind Module can be accessed via an [easy-to-use RESTful API](/api/nilai/overview) that allows users to run inference using supported models.